 Several versions of Functional Architecture for such new generation of computational infrastructure were proposed.
-Briefly NPC functional architecture can be described as following.
+Briefly NPC functional architecture (fig. 1) can be described as following.
 It consists of data processing (DP) plane, data transmission (DT) plane, data processing control (DPC) plane, data transmission control (DTC) plane, administration, orchestration and management plane (AOM plane).
 DP plane covers all computational resources of NPC.
 DT plane is an overlay network over underlying physical network.
 Actually data transmission plane is data transmission network (DTN).
 DPC plane is responsible for preparation of the application for execution, planning the placement of application components; calculation of the quality of service (QoS) requirements based on the service level agreement (SLA) specified by the user; generation of DTN control plane instructions for setting up overlay tunnels in accordance with the application function interaction topology of the application.
 DTC plane is responsible for control and monitoring of DTN.
 AOM plane orchestrates interactions between application components in accordance with application topology, collects NPC resource consumption statistics by every application component, secures management and administration of NPC.

+Figure 1NPC Functional Architecture

 In this architecture there is an important point, which is weakly explored so far – the facility that is responsible for the integration of every data processing resource (computational node - CN) with data transmission network (DTN) and external sources of computational service requests.
 Call this facility NPC router (NPCR).
 NPCR has several overlay channels with different QoS, some of that can be used to transmit data to the same destination.
 Suppose that number of such channels available for NPCR is about a dozen.
 NPCR replaces several devices at once - a task manager, traffic and task router, VPN-gateway, CPE, and supplies the following functionality: